Connect with Range & Pasture:

 The good news: A simple tank mix and a similarly easy high-volume foliar treatment method can help prevent, and stop, these worrisome species.
 With summer upon us, now is the ideal time to preserve your pasture.
 Be sure to take into account the following solutions:

-So, armed with these two herbicides, load up your backpack sprayer, ATV rig or large, tractor-powered unit and head to the pasture.
+So, armed with these herbicides, load up your backpack sprayer, ATV rig or large, tractor-powered unit and head to the pasture.

 This high-volume foliar method both easily and economically provides you with what you need to stop headaches like volunteer trees, thorny brush like multiflora rose and other species before they become larger (and more-expensive) problems.
 One callout: Mature brush stands usually require an aerial application to achieve adequate coverage for success.

-You’ll need to prepare a tank mix of Remedy Ultra plus DuraCor in water.
+You’ll need to prepare a tank mix of Remedy or Remedy Ultra plus DuraCor in water.
 (The accompanying table provides mixing ratios for common sprayer sizes.)
 Then spray the leaves of target plants until thoroughly wet.
 Complete coverage is crucial for success, so make sure target plants aren’t too tall.

 This herbicide combination provides broad-spectrum control of many woody plants, including hedge (Osage orange, bois d’arc), multiflora rose, cottonwood, locust, sumac, Virginia creeper, hackberry and hawthorn.
 And it won’t damage desirable grasses.
 Plus, this mix is effective against most broadleaf weeds — perfect for preserving valuable fence lines and general pasture cleanup where weeds and brush are present.